darklife/udarkrisc/README.md

 # Development System

-Limited to an AWK-based assembler that generates a Verilog file w/ the ROM description.
+Limited to an AWK-based assembler that generates a Verilog file w/ the ROM description and waveform inspection of the simulation...
+I like show the AWK-based assembler because I developed lots and lots of assemblers and converters across my time working on Siemens, both for well-known archs (such as convert 68000 asm to coldfire asm) and obscure and fully proprietary archs (such as multi-way VLIW DSPs), as well all kind of code/data to verilog converters.

 # Conclusion